isabella232/rtos-docs-pr.it-it/rtos-docs/netx-duo/netx-duo-sntp-client/chapter3.md

 ### <a name="description"></a>Descrizione

-Questo servizio converte il componente della frazione NTP di input in microsecondi.
+Questo servizio converte il componente frazione NTP di input in microsecondi.

 ### <a name="input-parameters"></a>Parametri di input